Latent Covariate Shift: Unlocking Partial Identifiability for Multi-Source Domain Adaptation: Experiments

 We further evaluate the proposed iLCC-LCS on Terra Incognita dataset proposed in \citep{beery2018recognition} used for evaluation for domain generalization.
 For Terra Incognita \citep{beery2018recognition}, it consists of 57, 868 images across 20 locations, each labeled with one of 15 classes (or marked as empty).
 Classes are either single species (e.g. ”Coyote” or groups of species, e.g. ”Bird”).
 Figure \ref{fig:label_terra_label} shows the label distribution in different locations.
 The label distribution is long-tailed at each domain, and each domain has a different label distribution, hence it naturally has significant label distribution shifts, ideal for the challenging scenarios that LCS describes.
 We select four domains from the original data, L28, L43, L46, and L7, which share the same seven categories: bird, bobcat, empty, opossum, rabbit, raccoon, and skunk.
 Here 'L28' denotes that the image data is collected from location 28.
-Figure \ref{fig:labeldistribution2} depicts label distributions in the four domains above.

-All methods used the same network backbone, ResNet-18 pre-trained on ImageNet.
-Since it can be challenging to train VAE on high-resolution images, we use extracted features by ResNet-18 as our VAE input.
-We then use 2-layer fully connected networks as the VAE encoder and decoder, use 2-layer fully connected network for the prior model, and use 2-layer fully connected network to transfer $\mathbf{n}_c$ to $\mathbf{z}_c$.
-For hyper-parameters, we set $\beta=4$, $\gamma=0.1$, $\lambda=1e-4$ for the proposed method on all datasets.
+Figure \ref{fig:labeldistribution2} depicts label distributions in the four domains above. {Similar to implementation on PACS, for Terra Incognita data, we use the same network backbone, ResNet-18, use 2-layer fully connected networks as the VAE encoder and decoder, use 2-layer fully connected network for the prior model, and use 2-layer fully connected network to transfer $\mathbf{n}_c$ to $\mathbf{z}_c$.
+For hyper-parameters, we set $\beta=4$, $\gamma=0.1$, $\lambda=1e-4$ for the proposed method on all datasets. }